Bob Kucera: Early life

+Honours and recognition

 Kucera has been awarded the Australian Police Medal, the National Police Service Medal, the National Medal, and the Western Australia Police Medal.
+He was appointed a Member of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "significant service to the community of Western Australia through a range of organisations".

 Politics

 At the 2001 state election, Kucera was recruited by the Labor Party's leader, Geoff Gallop, to stand for the party in the seat of Yokine.
 He defeated the sitting Liberal member, Kim Hames, who had been a minister in the government of Richard Court.
 Immediately after being election, Kucera was made Minister for Health in Gallop's new ministry.
 He served in the position until a reshuffle in June 2003, after which he was instead made Minister for Tourism, Minister for Small Business, Minister for Sport and Recreation, and Minister for Peel and the South-West.
 After the 2005 state election, another reshuffle occurred, with Kucera's titles becoming Minister for Disability Services, Minister for Sport and Recreation, Minister for Citizenship and Multicultural Interests, and Minister for Seniors.
 In October 2005, Kucera resigned from the ministry after claims of a conflict of interest.
 He and his wife both held shares in Alinta, an energy supply company, when cabinet made a $90 million decision that would benefit the company.

 Prior to the 2008 state election, Kucera's seat, Yokine, was abolished in an electoral redistribution, and was largely split between the new districts of Mount Lawley and Nollamara.
 He contested Labor preselection for the seat of Mount Lawley, but lost to journalist and lobbyist Karen Brown, a supporter of Alan Carpenter (who had replaced Geoff Gallop as premier in January 2006).
 As a result, he resigned from the Labor Party to sit as an independent.
 He considered running as an independent at the election, but later announced his retirement from politics, expressing a desire to spend more time with his family.
 Kucera eventually rejoined the Labor Party, and in February 2012 was invited by the party's new leader, Mark McGowan, to again contest preselection in Mount Lawley.
 He was successful, but at the 2013 state election was easily defeated by the sitting Liberal member, Michael Sutherland.